MichelSaremi/AssignmentOne/README.md

 # AssignmentOne

-The repository for assignment one from Experis Acadmy.
+The repository for assignment one from Experis Academy.
 Contains the html, css and js files for The komputer store app

 ## Dependecies